dark-side/sports-hub/sports_hub_portal/mobile_application_features/articles_view/README.md

   - Users should be able to view an article page
   - Users should be able to share articles
   - Logged-in users should be able to comment on the articles
-  - Users should be able to view articles that are related to a specific league or team
+  - Users should be able to view articles that are related to a specific category or team
-  - Users should be able to select a league that interests them from the main menu
+  - Users should be able to select a category that interests them from the main menu
   - After the main menu item is selected, users should be able to select the sports category from the submenu
   - Subcategories should contain a list of the teams related to the subcategory